nikitasob23/my-mood-tracker-server/gateway-service/README.md

 X-XSS-Protection: 0
 Referrer-Policy: no-referrer
 ```
-Метод возвращает успешный статус: NO_CONTENT
+The method returns the successful status: NO_CONTENT

-### Ошибки
+### Errors
-При указании несуществующего _id_ состояния настроения:
+When specifying a non-existent _id_ mood state:
 ```http request
 HTTP/1.1 404 Not Found
 Content-Type: application/json